Infineon/arduino-core-psoc6/docs/installation-instructions.rst

 Installation in Arduino CLI
 ----------------------------

-To install the PSoC™ microcontroller boards using the Arduino CLI, first make sure you have the latest version of the `Arduino CLI <https://arduino.github.io/arduino-cli/0.24/installation/>`_ installed.
+To install the PSOC™ microcontroller boards using the Arduino CLI, first make sure you have the latest version of the `Arduino CLI <https://arduino.github.io/arduino-cli/0.24/installation/>`_ installed.

 Then, run the following command: